 Some people are born into a profession.
 Others come to a career path later in life.
 Greg Zanitsch found his calling on the side of the road.

 After graduating from the University of Cincinnati in December of 1990, the philosophy major saw a sign for the New England Culinary Institute while driving through Vermont.
-Having always had an interest in cooking and working in kitchens all through college he pulled over to take a tour.
+Having always had an interest in cooking and working in kitchens and AI writing all through college he pulled over to take a tour.
 The rest is history.

 Following graduation, Greg lived in Hawaii, Napa Valley, then Cincinnati, working in some of the most high volume, ﬁne dining kitchens in the country.
 Two things that shaped his culinary style: the importance of high-quality ingredients and how to pair food with wine.